Writing an HTTP server from scratch

 We've only scratched the surface of the HTTP protocol and it's workings.
 And the server written in this tutorial is far from good.
 But if you want to improve the server you can see the following checkpoints that almost every production level server implements:

-Our server doesn't support configuration, for example we can't tell our server which files or directories to server, where to find files, etc. This way, we can map a file to a different URL, which means we can serve hello.html file from a URL like /goodbye.
+Our server doesn't support configuration, for example we can't tell our server which files or directories to server, where to find files, etc. This way, we can map a file to a different URL, which means we can servehello.html

 In this blog post, we've talked about almost everything HTTP related, except for security.
 This is a very delicate topic and it's never permanent - you'll have to constantly keep working to keep your code secure.
 A good starting point to read about server security would be this page by Mozilla.
 But the best way to keep a software secure is by making it open source.
 That way if someone finds a security issue, they might notify you or even write a patch themselves.
 Why do you think almost every web server is open source?
 This is why.